How To Care for Pheidole Pallidula

 This phase is very important for the health of the queen, and it’s the only time in the whole year when she can peacefully take some rest.

-For this species the ideal temperature for hibernation is around 15 degrees Celsius.
-I would not suggest going a lot lower than this, because in some cases it could create some problems in the long term growth of the colony.
+For this species, the ideal temperature for hibernation is around 15 degrees Celsius.
+I would not suggest going much lower than this, because in some cases it could create problems for the long-term growth of the colony.

 Nest Type